zbynio414/FullStackOpen/README.md

 ## Motivation

-Main idea is to learn most common technices used videly in virutal world.
+Main idea is to learn most common technics used videly in virutal world.
 After learning Python I desire more.